LanguageMachines/CLIN28_ST_spelling_correction/README.md

 ## Data

+We initially deliver one annotated document for validation purposes.
+A validation set consisting of 50 Wikipedia articles will follow before the end of October.
+The documents may contain zero, one or more spelling errors.
+The validation set contains all of the spelling error categories listed below.
+In December, a full test set will be published in the same format.

 ### Data format

 We deliver the trial set, the test set, and eventually the gold-standard reference in two formats: [FoLiA